squeak-smalltalk/squeak.org/_downloads/sources.md

 icon:   file-text-o
 category:   Advanced
 ---
-The sources file contains all sources of the base system.
-As no sources are stored in the image file, it retains source code comments, time stamps, and custom formatting.
-Just like the changes file does.
+The sources file contains all source code of the base system, including comments, time stamps, and custom formatting.

 |                | Version   | Link                                                      |
 | -------------- |:--------- | ---------------------------------------------------------:|